 And they didn’t have a Snapchat before.
 They set it up for this campaign.
 They even posted invitations on both Facebook and Twitter, promising to show the NSX to their first 100 followers.

 The whole thing resulted in one of the most effective and creative, yet simple, social media campaigns.
-Acura may not have a massive following, but that seriously sets them on a right path.
+Acura may not have a massive following, but that seriously sets them on the right path.

 Still not convinced?
 Take a look at 10 ways to use Snapchat for business.